Chart Color Schemes

 An assessment of population growth drivers in Naracoorte Surrounds reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on AreaSearch's analysis, Naracoorte Surrounds' population is around 2,469 as of Aug 2025.
-This reflects an increase of 74 people (3.1%) since the 2021 Census, which reported a population of 2,395 people.
-The change is inferred from the estimated resident population of 2,454 from the ABS as of June 2024 and an additional 32 validated new addresses since the Census date.
-This level of population equates to a density ratio of 0.60 persons per square kilometer.
-Naracoorte Surrounds' 3.1% growth since census positions it within 2.3 percentage points of the SA3 area (5.4%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by natural growth that contributed approximately 80.0% of overall population gains during recent periods.
+Naracoorte Surrounds' population is approximately 2,469 as of August 2025.
+This figure represents an increase of 74 people, a 3.1% rise since the 2021 Census which reported a population of 2,395.
+The change is inferred from the estimated resident population of 2,454 in June 2024 and an additional 32 validated new addresses since the Census date.
+This results in a population density ratio of 0.60 persons per square kilometer.
+Naracoorte Surrounds' growth rate of 3.1% since the census is within 2.3 percentage points of the SA3 area's growth rate of 5.4%, indicating competitive growth fundamentals.
+Natural growth contributed approximately 80.0% of overall population gains in recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Anticipating future population dynamics, lower quartile growth of national regional areas is anticipated, with the area expected to increase by 113 persons to 2041 based on the latest population numbers, resulting in an increase of 4.0% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 using 2021 data with adjustments made via weighted aggregation of population growth from LGA to SA2 levels.
+Future population dynamics anticipate lower quartile growth for national regional areas, with Naracoorte Surrounds expected to increase by 113 persons to 2041 based on the latest population numbers, representing a total increase of 4.0% over the 17 years.

 Frequently Asked Questions - Population